-Welcome to my webpage!
+Welcome!
 I’m Anna Liu (刘安娜), but my friends call me Ania, the Polish familiar form of my name.
-I am half-Polish half-Chinese.
-I am a postdoctoral researcher at the University of Illinois Urbana-Champaign (UIUC).
+I am a postdoctoral researcher at the University of Illinois Urbana-Champaign (UIUC), where I am a member of the Yunes Gravity Theory Group.
+In September 2026, I will be joining the Perimeter Institute for Theoretical Physics as a postdoctoral fellow.

 I finished my PhD in Gravitational-Wave (GW) Physics at the Chinese University of Hong Kong (CUHK) in June 2025, specialising in gravitational-wave data analysis of compact binary signals.
 I developed a phenomenological GW lensing model and have contributed to ringdown analyses of GWs.
 I am a member of the LIGO-Virgo-KAGRA Collaboration, contributing to the Testing General Relativity and Lensing Groups.